Astrei/MRI_Cage_test_set/README.md

 ![Antenna frame](/Pictures/04_Main_frame.jpg)

 The antenna frame consists of two parts that should be glued together (Main_frame_P1 and P2).
 Label with my e-mail is optional and also on the glue.
-All the screws here are M4.
+All the screws here are plastic M4.
 Nuts could be pressed into part 02_Main_frame_P1 with pliers.

 ![Antenna grip](/Pictures/06_Grip.jpg)